-On September 6, 2016, Relmada moved for leave to amend the complaint for a second time to allege additional claims against Defendants, including defamation/business disparagement, defamation per se, tortious interference with prospective economic advantage, violations of sections 1962(c) and 1962(d) of the Racketeer Influenced and Corrupt Organizations Act, and violation of Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5 thereunder.
+On September 6, 2016, Relmada moved for leave to amend the complaint for a second time to allege additional claims against Defendants, including defamation/business disparagement, defamation per se, tortious interference with prospective economic advantage, violations of sections 1962(c) and 1692(d) of the Racketeer Influenced and Corrupt Organizations Act, and violation of Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5 thereunder.
 The Court granted Relmada's motion to amend on September 27, 2016, which mooted the pending motion to dismiss the amended complaint.
 Shortly thereafter, on September 29, 2016, the Court granted Defendants' motion to transfer venue to the U.S. District Court for the Southern District of New York (the "SDNY Court").
 Relmada filed its second amended complaint on or about October 5, 2016, the same date on which the Lawsuit was officially transferred to the SDNY Court.

 The SDNY Court held an initial pretrial conference on October 21, 2016 during which it set a briefing schedule for Defendants' contemplated motion to dismiss.
-Pursuant to the schedule, the briefing on the motion to dismiss is expected to be completed by January 6, 2017.
-During the conference, Defendants' counsel represented that Defendants have no outstanding counterclaims against Relmada at this time
+During the conference, Defendants' counsel represented that Defendants have no pending counterclaims against Relmada as of that time.
+As of January 6, 2017, Defendants' motion to dismiss was fully briefed and submitted to the SDNY Court for decision.